How to Learn French Fast: The Step-by-Step Guide For Your First Month

 These can all be found on Omniglot, and will help you keep your first conversation in French going for several minutes.
 Remember to listen to the Omniglot recordings so you know the correct pronunciation.

-Nearing the end of your first week and are still too nervous to schedule a conversation with a French speaker?
-Then sign up for my free Speak in a Week course.
+Nearing the end of your first week and still too nervous to schedule a conversation with a French speaker?
+Sign up for my free Speak in a Week course!
+I will help you develop the confidence you need.

-By now you’ll have had your first conversation with a native French speaker!
-(If you haven’t, go on italki right now and schedule it).
+By now, you’ll have had your first conversation with a native French speaker!
+(If you haven’t, go on Preply right now and schedule it).

 You probably won’t have to worry much about motivation this week after your first conversation.
 But any time you do feel yourself struggling to stay motivated from now on, book another conversation with a teacher, tutor or language partner.
 You’ll come out of it feeling refreshed and ready to keep going.
 I recommend having a minimum of three conversations a week.